4rr0wx/tlp-plugin-advanced/README.md

 ## Compatibility

-`obsidian-highlightpublicnotes-plugin` currently requires Obsidian v0.9.12 or above to work properly.
+`tlp-plugin-advanced` currently requires Obsidian v0.9.12 or above to work properly.

 ## Installation

 You can install the plugin via the Community Plugins tab within Obsidian.
-Just search for "highlight public notes".
+Just search for "TLP Plugin Advanced".

 ## Changes